 There is a $1,000 Minimum Investment to open a regular (or Uniform Gift/Transfer to a Minor) account, retirement (IRA) or education savings account.

-There is no minimum if you start an Automatic Investment Program, making at least $100 monthly investments.
-Automatic investing is safe, easy, and convenient — just fill in the appropriate information on the application.
+There is no minimum if you start an Systematic Investment Program, making at least $100 monthly investments.
+Systematic investing is safe, easy, and convenient — just fill in the appropriate information on the online or paper application.

 |Regular Account Application||Online Application||Paper/PDF Application|